Listoc/freeCodeCampUniverse/README.md

 1. First project: 'Build a Celestial Bodies Database'

-   In this project we created DB for universe information.
+   In this project we've created DB for universe information.

    We have following tables:
    * galaxy